ohshitgorillas/autocorrect_generator_espanso/README.md

 **Version 0.5.2 (Beta)** | [Changelog](CHANGELOG.md)

 A Python-based autocorrect dictionary generator for text expansion platforms.
-Algorithmically generates typos from English words and maps them to correct spellings, focusing on mechanical typing errors rather than spelling mistakes.
+Algorithmically generates typos from English words and maps them to correct spellings, focusing on mechanical typing errors rather than spelling mistakes made from a lack of knowledge.

 It uses `english-words` and `wordfreq` to algorithmically "fuzz" lists of English words, generating typos mapped to their correct spellings.